About the Race

 About the Race Directors

 Matthew has been involved in the sport of triathlon since 1993.
 Parks has raced both road and off-road triathlons.
 Notable races include the Alcatraz Triathlon in 2000 along with many XTERRA races, including qualifying for XTERRA Nationals in 2007 (raced) and 2009.
 He finished 4th in the Mountain region while racing the XTERRA circuit in 2007.
 He owns and operates Moving Forward Triathlon & Endurance in beautiful Bozeman, MT.
+Parks has been an endurance coach for over 25 years.
 He coaches individual athletes as well as groups such as the Women Who TRI year round.
 He is a certified USA Triathlon Level 1 coach, National Academy of Sports Medicine Performance Enhancement Specialist, and also has a Bacehlor's degree in Health and Human Development from Montana State University-Bozeman.
 Parks also coaches the Montana State University Triathlon Club.
 He also holds summer training camps for youths (6-12) and juniors (13-15).
 He has also done the Kessel run in 12 parsecs.

 Chris O'Connor did her first triathlon in 2014 and has been hooked ever since.
 She still remembers crossing the finish line of that triathlon and the first thing she said was: "That was so much fun, I can't believe it's already over".
 In that year she went on to complete 3 more triathlons including sprint, Olympic and 70.3 distances.
 She has also completed two Ironman triathlons - Louisville in 2015 and Coeur d'Alene in 2016.
 She loves the sport of triathlon and is very excited to be part of the 2018 Bozeman Triathlon race committee.